Walkmana-25/discord-attendance-bot/README.md

 - ✅ `/my-summary` - View personal attendance summary and recent activity
 - ✅ `/add-attendance-type` - Add new attendance types to the system
 - ✅ `/list-attendance-types` - View all available attendance types
+- ✅ `/this-week` - View detailed attendance history for the current week
+- ✅ `/last-week` - View detailed attendance history for the previous week
 - ✅ SQLite database with proper schema and relationships
 - ✅ Duplicate clock-in/out prevention
 - ✅ Rich Discord embeds with proper formatting